 The Philippines 3 cohort will include two phases that are divided based on when the TURF-Reserve is officially established at a site.
 Phase 1 is called the “TURF Readiness” phase and it requires a separate set of Knowledge, Attitude, IC, Barrier Removal, and Behavior Change goals to achieve the establishment of a TURF at each site.
 Once a site establishes it’s TURF-Reserve through an agreed upon Management Plan, then it transitions to the second phase, “TURF Implementation”, which is focused on achieving the Behavior Change of all fishers fishing outside the Reserve and only TURF-Reserve Members fishing inside the TURF area.
 Both phases share the same Threat Reduction, Conservation Result, and Social Result goals, as the ultimate mission of the campaign does not change.

-The below image is a summary of the Theory of Change.
+The below image is a high-level summary of the Theory of Change.

-DETAILED Philippines 3 Cohort Theory of Change

-Threat Reduction through Social Result

-The desired TR, CR, and SR goals stay constant throughout the cohort timeline, and are described here.
-These are not repeated in the below two tabled: